Nepal Travel FAQs & Tips

 - Should I give money to the poor/destitute or beggars that I see in town?

 - Do not give money to beggars that you see on the streets.
 Even though they look pitiful, your giving away of money encourages them only to beg for more.
-If you really care support one of many charity organizations working in Nepal.
+If you really care, you can support one of many charity organizations working in Nepal.

 - Can I drink the tap water?
 What health precautions need to be taken?

-- Please use only bottled mineral water or boiled and filtered water only.
+- Tap water can not be drunk directly in Nepal.
+Please use only bottled mineral water or boiled and filtered water only.
 Always wash your hands before eating.
 Do not eat unpeeled fruits or vegetables unless they have been thoroughly washed.

 - Are there public toilets in Nepal?
 How are the toilets like in Nepal?